-Note: The content of this module relates to aspects of both drinking water and wastewater treatment and there is inevitably some overlap with material contained within both the Municipal Wastewater Treatment and the Potable Water Treatment modules.
+Note: The content of this course relates to aspects of both drinking water and wastewater treatment and there is inevitably some overlap with material contained within both the Municipal Wastewater Treatment and the Potable Water Treatment courses.

 “…A very useful grounding of the various options available for disinfection.
 I particularly value the extensive hyperlinks to additional material which when followed allow a much more in-depth information to be gained where it is required.”